 It can be combined with various other maps to create more definition.
 Some maps which are often overlaid with diffuse are ambient occlusion and cavity maps.

-For additional information on best-practices when creating texture maps for Physically Based Shading, see: Creating Textures for Physical Based Shading.
+For additional information on best-practices when creating texture maps for Physically Based Shading, see: Creating Textures for Physically Based Shading.

 |Diffuse RGB||Diffuse Alpha|